-ROMHC commenced a project in November 2009 to survey and record the four main Burial Grounds on The Ross of Mull, namely at Kilpatrick, Suie, Kilvickeon and Fionnphort.
-It was completed in August 2010 and a booklet was produced for each site, which are for sale in the Centre.
+RoMHC commenced a project in November 2009 to survey and record the four main burial grounds on The Ross of Mull, namely at Kilpatrick, Suie, Kilvickeon and Fionnphort.
+It was completed in August 2010 and a booklet was produced for each site; these are for sale in the Centre.

 A significant survey of the township and farms in the Kilpatrick area produced some wonderful finds, spanning a period from early human occupation through to 19th Century building remains.
-A booklet is available.
+A booklet for this survey is also available.

 The project was funded through the Heritage Lottery Fund, Your Heritage and Argyll and the Islands Leader programme.